Fakhraei-m/MeisterWorkChallenge/ReadMe.md

 Info:
-In case you need to change browsers driver, place the drivers exe file in ./src/main/resources/drivers/ In case you need to change dependencies or the Java version, refer to ./pom.xml In case you need to change the Credential, it can be found in ./src/main/java/ms/app/qa/config/config.properties
+In case you need to change browsers driver, place the drivers exe file in ./src/main/resources/drivers/ In case you need to change dependencies or the Java version, refer to ./pom.xml *Enter the Password for Credential in ./src/main/java/ms/app/qa/config/config.properties

 Run Tests:
 Run the testng_E2E.xml file as TestNG Suite